SixLabors/ImageSharp.Drawing/.github/ISSUE_TEMPLATE/commercial-bug-report.md

 ---
-name: Bug Report
+name: "Commercial License : Bug Report"
+about: |
-about: Create a report to help us improve the project.
+  Create a report to help us improve the project.
+For Commercial License holders only.
+  Please contact help@sixlabors.com for issues requiring private support.
+labels: commercial, needs triage

 ---

 ### Prerequisites

 - [ ] I have written a descriptive issue title
-- [ ] I have verified that I am running the latest version of ImageSharp
+- [ ] I have verified that I am running the latest version of ImageSharp.Drawing
 - [ ] I have verified if the problem exist in both `DEBUG` and `RELEASE` mode
 - [ ] I have searched [open](https://github.com/SixLabors/ImageSharp.Drawing/issues) and [closed](https://github.com/SixLabors/ImageSharp.Drawing/issues?q=is%3Aissue+is%3Aclosed) issues to ensure it has not already been reported